justarecipe/justarecipe.github.io/_drafts/eggless-homemade-glazed-donuts.md

 * 2 Tbsp. milk
 * 1/2 tsp. vanilla

 Whisk together powdered sugar, milk and vanilla.
-Once the glaze is smooth and the donuts cool, apply the glaze with pastry
+Once the glaze is smooth and the donuts cool, apply the glaze with pastry brush.
+Set on a wire rack to harden and save in an airtight container — or eat immediately!